jitekuma/VSOBuilAllExtension/README.md

 # VSOBuilAllExtension
-Widget for Visual Studio online project dashboard to build1 dfgddfgjhfgjgjghjgall Build Definition in the project using hosted agent.
+Widget for Visual Studio online project dashboard to build all Build Definition in the project using hosted agent.

-test